 One study reported that people who ate a “Mediterranean diet” had a 28 percent lower risk of developing MCI (mild cognitive impairment) and a 48 percent lower risk of progressing from MCI to Alzheimer’s disease.
 (MCI often, but not always, leads to Alzheimer’s dementia.)
 A Mediterranean diet includes vegetables, legumes, fruits, cereals, fish, olive oil, and low amounts of saturated fats, dairy products, meat, and poultry.

 Other research has looked at the effect on brain health of several different vitamins and dietary supplements.
 One area of research focuses on antioxidants, natural substances that appear to fight damage caused by molecules called free radicals.
-Other studies are looking at a compound called resveratrol, which is found in red grapes and red wine.
-A clinical trial supported by the National Institute on Aging is testing resveratrol in people with Alzheimer’s disease.
+Other studies are looking at resveratrol, a compound found in red grapes and red wine, as well as vitamins and other substances found in food.

 Age-related diseases and conditions—such as vascular disease, high blood pressure, heart disease, and diabetes—may increase the risk of Alzheimer’s.
 Many studies are looking at whether this risk can be reduced by preventing or controlling these diseases and conditions.